ElementAstro/atom-docs/src/content/docs/en/extra/boost/uuid.md

 6. Use the `format()` method when you need to display UUIDs in a standardized format (e.g., in logs or user interfaces).

 7. Leverage the comparison operators and hash function support to use UUIDs in sorted containers or hash-based containers efficiently.

-## Conclusion

-The `UUID` class provides a robust and feature-rich implementation for working with UUIDs in C++.
-It offers a wide range of functionality, including generation of different UUID versions, conversion between various formats, and utility methods for UUID manipulation and comparison.
-By utilizing this class, developers can easily integrate UUID support into their applications, ensuring unique identification across distributed systems and databases.